-The Autonomous Community of Euskadi held an early parliamentary election on Sunday, October 21, 2012.
+The Autonomous Community of Euskadi held a parliamentary election on Sunday, September 25, 2016.
 An overview of the Basque proportional representation electoral system is presented here.

 In addition, autonomous community- and historical territory (provincial)-level results are available here (and also in CSV format) for the following Basque autonomic parliamentary elections:

-The election statistics presented in this space come from results published by the Basque Government's Interior Department.
+The election statistics presented in this space come from results published by the Basque Government's Department of Security.

 Spanish legislative election results for the Basque Country are available in Elections to the Spanish Congress of Deputies.